clubdrop/documentation/docs/intro.md

 ## Implementable use cases

-- Sell NFT through the Club you build
+- Sell NFT through the Club
 - Create smart contracts with Dropkit to offer exclusive experiences, membership credentials or early access through tokenized commerce.
-- Publish marketing campaigns or missions through Clubline to get closer to your customers.
+- Publish marketing campaigns or rewards to get closer to your customers.
-- Create Club communities based on NFT ownership to maintain and grow your memberships
+- Create Club communities based on NFT ownership to maintain and grow your memberships.
-- Increase conversion from "users" to "members"
+- Increase conversion from "users" to "members".
-- Get real-time information feedback through Web3 CRM for better analysis of customer behavior.
+- Get real-time information feedback through web3 CRM for better analysis of users behavior.

 ## Features supported